tomconte/ethereum-fossilizer/README.md

 I recommend using a private blockchain for development and testing so that you don't have to pay actual Ether.
 You could also use [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc) as recommended in the Truffle documentation.

+You can follow our [Ethereum "Blockchain as a service" on Azure tutorial](https://github.com/Azure/azure-blockchain-projects/tree/master/baas-artifacts/linux-go-ethereum) to quickly create a Linux VM running a private node.

 ## Running the application

+You will need to install the [Truffle](https://github.com/ConsenSys/truffle) tool.
+Follow the [official Truffle documentation](http://truffle.readthedocs.io/en/latest/) for installation instructions (hint: it requires Node.JS).

 - Compile and deploy the contract